Arthabaska (electoral district)

 It was created for the 1890 election from a part of Drummond-Arthabaska electoral district.

 In the change from the 2001 to the 2011 electoral map, Arthabaska lost Sainte-Hélène-de-Chester and Chesterville to the newly created Drummond–Bois-Francs electoral district, but gained nine municipalities from Lotbinière, which ceased to exist.

+The seat was represented by Eric Lefebvre (CAQ) until he resigned on 18 March 2025 to run for the partially-overlapping federal riding of Richmond-Arthabaska.
+A by-election was held on 11 August 2025, which Alex Boissonneault (Parti Québécois) won.